+In just 12 weeks you could be harvesting your very first crop of potatoes… even if you don’t have a huge garden.
 Growing potatoes in pots and containers is easy, rewarding and will save you money.
-This guide will show you how to get you started step by step.
+While potatoes will grow easily in pots there are a few things you can do to significantly increase your harvest.
+This guide will show you how to get started growing potatoes step by step.

 By far the easiest way to build soil structure and add nutrients is through growing green manure cover crops when the garden beds are bare.
 High in nitrogen green manure crops are ideal for growing before a hungry crop is to be planted in the same area later in the year.
 There are two types of green manure seeds to grow, Spring and Autumn sown.
 Spring sown varieties add a significant amount of bulk to build the soil structure.

 This year I have got a HUGE selection of seeds from Marshalls Seeds.
 I really do like Marshalls seeds as they have a really good selection of different modern and traditional vegetable seed varieties, including almost all of my favourites!
 Along with the seeds I have saved myself, got from seed exchanges and the rare varieties I buy these will be the main crops I am growing this year.
 I wanted to share with you the varieties I got and the reasons I specifically chose them.

 Growing tomatoes in hanging baskets is very easy to do.
 By growing bush tomatoes in a hanging basket you can have a plant that is not only incredibly productive but also attractive.
 Unlike growing tall tomatoes, bush varieties take almost no work, t’s really as simple as watering daily in the summer and picking the tomatoes as they are ripe.
 This article will teach you step by step from growing to harvesting your own tomatoes in hanging baskets.